Best Weight Distribution Hitches For 2021

-This lock is pretty darn hard to break into.
+This lock is almost impossible to break into.
 Most thieves are going to give up before they can tow your trailer away.

-Yes, it's pricey, but your trailer is way, way more expensive.
+Yes, it's pricey, but your trailer is way, way more expensive than this 'insurance'.

 Coupler Vault Pro by MegaHitch Lock